rdzotz/Forecaster/README.md

 # Forecaster
- A collection of functions intended for RNN multi-step, time-series forecasting
+ A collection of functions intended for Recurrent Neural Network multi-step, time-series forecasting.

+ Example runfile on its way